ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 Pick the tag for one company.
 I chose facebook as my target.
 Any company is fine but FB has proper number questions and cover most of data structures.

+Try to eliminate the questions by data structure instead by difficulty.
+It will be really helpful for you doing this

 ## Sklearn API
 ## DS question
 ## Deep learning